vityok/novynar/README.md

 # Novinar #

-A very simple RSS news reader and agregator.
+Novinar (ukr. *Новинар*) - a very simple RSS news reader and agregator.
 Designed to be self-contained and without external dependencies.
-Relies solely on the standard libraries provided by the Java runtime environment.
+Relies solely on the standard libraries provided by the JavaSE runtime environment.

-Despite being in the very early stages of development it is already somewhat usable (at least it works for me).
+Despite being in the very early stages of development it is already usable (at least it works for me).

 ### Components ###